SuperElastix/SimpleElastix/README.md

 git clone https://github.com/kaspermarstal/SimpleElastix
 mkdir build
 cd build
-ccmake ../SimpleElastix/SuperBuild
+cmake ../SimpleElastix/SuperBuild
 make -j4
 ```

 The SuperBuild will download and install dependencies (elastix, ITK, SimpleITK and SWIG) and compile SimpleElastix.
-Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev` if you are running Linux.
+Target language dependencies need to be pre-installed, e.g. `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.
 Note that this project takes around an hour to build on a quad-core machine.

 SimpleElastix has been tried and tested on Ubuntu 14.10 with GCC 4.9.2 and Clang 3.4.0 and Mac OSX Yosemite with Apple Clang 600.0.56.